hashicorp/vault/.github/docs/pull_request_template.md

 ### Description
-What does this PR do?
+Why is this docs change needed?

 ### TODO
 - [ ] Preview the changes you made either locally or in the Vercel deployment